 Non-professional job: Doesn't usually need a degree

-Most combinations of A Levels will get you on a Marketing course.
+Most combinations of A Levels (or equivalent) will get you on a Marketing course.

 - BSc Marketing